datagouv/hydra/README.md

 A job queuing system is used to process long-running tasks.
 Launch the worker with the following command:

 `poetry run rq worker -c udata_hydra.worker`

+Monitor worker status:

+`poetry run rq info -c udata_hydra.worker --interval 1`

+## CSV conversion to database

+Converted CSV tables will be stored in the database specified via `config.DATABASE_URL_CSV`.
+For tests it's same database as for the catalog.
+Locally, `docker compose` will launch two distinct database containers.

 ## API